CUCyber/presentations/analysis/network.md

 * Minecraft Authentication API - HTTP based

-# How does one reverse engineer a network protocol?
+# How To Reverse Engineer a Protocol

 ## Tools